hitman249/smart-builder/README.md

 ## Smart Builder

-This is a build automation script that allows you to have a full-fledged project build not only through gitlab-ci.yaml, jenkins and other CI/CD.
+This is a script for automating the build process, allowing each developer to have a complete local build of the project, not only through CI/CD, like gitlab-ci.yaml, Jenkins or other systems.
+The distribution is also compact, simple, and compatible with CI/CD, complementing it well.
-But it also adds more convenient project and environment management for developers during development.
+It adds more convenient project and environment management during the development process thanks to command auto-completion.

 ## Requirement
  - Node.js >= 14